 Headaches have been said to be the most common complaint of pain.
-They affect almost two thirds of the population and can be quite debilitating when severe.
-There are several types of headaches, which are classified by the International Headache Society, however only TWO that are treated by Physiotherapy – Cervicogenic Headache and Tension-type headache.
+They affect almost two-thirds of the population and can be quite debilitating when severe.
+There are several types of headaches, which are classified by the International Headache Society, however, only TWO are treated by Physiotherapy – Cervicogenic Headache and Tension-type headache.
 Migraines may also be treated by Physiotherapy, however as these are more vascular in origin, the treatment focuses on associated muscle stiffness and spasm.

-Signs and symptoms of a cervicogenic headache include a steady dull ache, often one sided, but may be on both sides.
+Signs and symptoms of a cervicogenic headache include a steady dull ache, often one-sided, but may also be on both sides.
 It can be a headache that “comes & goes” or may be constant, and often comes on gradually.
 The headaches may be aggravated by neck or head movements and can be associated with light-headedness, dizziness and, on occasion, tinnitus.

 A tension-type headache is usually felt as a tight band around the head and forehead.
-This can be caused by tension or spasm in the surrounding muscles of the neck and shoulders, however the exact cause is still unknown.
-Tension headaches occur mostly in young adults, who complain about a throbbing pain which comes on gradually.
+This can be caused by tension or spasm in the surrounding muscles of the neck and shoulders; however, the exact cause is still unknown.
+Tension headaches occur mostly in young adults, who complain about a throbbing pain that comes on gradually.
 Physical activity does not usually aggravate this kind of headache and can even be present on waking or very soon after waking.
 Symptoms may include sensitivity to light and sound, but generally not nausea or vomiting.